coder7475/learn-nginx/README.md

 - Load balancer makes sense when we have **multiple backend servers** because it often makes sense to deploy a reverse proxy even with just one web server or application server.

 ## NGINX Configuration of Reverse Proxy

-NGINX reverse proxy acts as an intermediate proxy that takes a client request and passes it to the servers.
-From load balancing, increased security to higher performance - it is used for a range of use cases.

 To get started with configuring a reverse proxy, follow these steps: